ToliaGuy/typed-jsx-language-tools/README.md

 ### Why should you care?
-Apart from that it improves typesafety of JSX overall.
+Apart from that it improves overall typesafety of JSX.

 This allows us to build next level UI frameworks (with insane typesafety). e.g. Based on [Effect-TS](https://effect.website/)

 ![Effect-TS-framework](images/app-global-errors.png)

-_This doesn't look as nice as React.
+_This looks uglier than React.
 But have you noticed?
 We are tracking all possible ways our UI can fail within the typesystem. (`MyCustomError`, `ValidationError`, `NotFoundError`)_